josinhr/tensorflow-web-gesture/README.md

        Hello world
     </div>

    6.2.The use of subscribers.
 This use is not recommended, you would have to manage the subscriptions and unsubscription.
-You can include that code inside the constructor.
+You can include that code inside the constructor.Then you also have to unsubscribe.
+For that, we have implemented a service that manages this.
+In constructor we have to add SubscriberManagementService.

+    constructor(
+    public imageService: ImageService,
+    public subscribersManagementService: SubscribersManagementService
+    )

+  Get needed subscribers

+    const subscribers =
+        this.subscribersManagementService.getMovementSubscribersArray();

+Then subscribe to them

+    this.subscribersManagementService.addSubscriber(
+          this,
-     handGestureService.subscribers.right.subscribe(() => {
+          subscribers[i].subscriber.subscribe(() => {
-      consoloe.log('Hello world')
-    });
+           //Inside some code
+            );
+         })
+        );

+And finaly we have to implement onDestroy, that will remove the subscriptions after view is out.

+    export class ClassName implements OnDestroy

+Use the unsubscription of the service

+    ngOnDestroy() {
+      this.subscribersManagementService.unsubscribe(this);
+    }

 # Nx Documentation